facundo-ravale/Stochastic-DCF-valuation/README.md

 # Stochastic-DCF-valuation
-EN: Probabilistic DCF valuation model in Python for private companies in emerging markets.
+Probabilistic DCF valuation model in Python for private companies in emerging markets.
 Combines traditional discounted cash flow logic with Monte Carlo simulation to capture uncertainty in key financial and operational drivers.

 # Stochastic Valuation Model in Python